|Table of Contents |

 I was made redundant a few months later and subsequently received my P45 in the post.
 It was the only piece of paper in the envelope.

-That was how my thirty year career with Virgin Atlantic came to an end.
+That was how my thirty year career with a company I loved working for came to an end.